nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     * Cons: Increased complexity.

 ### Add Interest Feature
-The ```addInt``` command allows users to add an interest or a list of interests by indicating the index of the student to be modified and the list of interests to add.
+The ```addInt``` command allows users to add an interest or a list of interests by indicating the index of the student to be modified and the list of interests to be added.

-The arguments of the command are:
+The command takes in:
 - ```Index```
 - ```Set<Interest>```